bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://dev.to/_hridaysharma/understanding-classes-es5-and-prototypal-inheritance-in-javascript-n8d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/_hridaysharma/understanding-classes-es5-and-prototypal-inheritance-in-javascript-n8d"><strong>Understanding Classes (ES5) and Prototypal Inheritance in JavaScript</strong><br />
 <em>In a nutshell the above snippet creates a Person class that can have multiple instances.
 By convention functional…</em>dev.to</a><a href="https://dev.to/_hridaysharma/understanding-classes-es5-and-prototypal-inheritance-in-javascript-n8d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/varundey/prototype-proto-and-prototypal-inheritance-in-javascript-2inl" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/varundey/prototype-proto-and-prototypal-inheritance-in-javascript-2inl"><strong>prototype, <strong>proto</strong> and Prototypal inheritance in JavaScript</strong><br />
+<a href="https://dev.to/varundey/prototype-proto-and-prototypal-inheritance-in-javascript-2inl" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/varundey/prototype-proto-and-prototypal-inheritance-in-javascript-2inl"><strong>prototype, **proto** and Prototypal inheritance in JavaScript</strong><br />
 <em>This post was originally published on my website If you have spent some time with JavaScript, chances are that you have…</em>dev.to</a><a href="https://dev.to/varundey/prototype-proto-and-prototypal-inheritance-in-javascript-2inl" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://javascript.info/prototype-inheritance" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://javascript.info/prototype-inheritance"><strong>Prototypal inheritance</strong><br />